robbert-vdh/yabridge/docs/architecture.md

 6. The Wine VST host loads the Windows VST plugin and starts forwarding messages over the sockets described above.
-7. After the Windows VST plugin has started loading we will forward all values from the plugin's `AEffect` struct to the Linux native VST plugin over the `dispatcher()` socket.
-This is only done once at startup.
-After this point the plugin will stop blocking and has finished loading.
+7. After the Windows VST plugin has started loading we will forward all values from the Windows VST plugin's `AEffect` struct to the plugin, and the plugins configuration gets sent back over the same socket to the Wine VST host.
+After this point the plugin will stop blocking and the initialization process is finished.

 ## Plugin groups